gavinlyonsrepo/Cap_meter_arduino/README.md

 > Two pushbuttons
 >
-> Two resistors 10kohm and 220ohm
+> Two resistors 10 kohm and 220 ohm
 >
-> Arduino microcontroller
+> Arduino microcontroller (tested on a NANO and UNO)
 >
-> I2C 0.91" inch 128x32 OLED Display Module
+> I2C 0.91" inch 128x32 OLED Display Module (optional can also read data via serial monitor on PC)
+>
+> Some sort of terminals or socket to hold capacitors during test
+>

 Features
 -----------------------------------------------
 The meter measures capacitance it outputs to an OLED and serial monitor.
 Two push buttons start the two tests.

+1. Test 1 Range  1 uF to 4F.
+2. Test 2 Range 18 pF to 470 uF.

 Each Arduino capacitance meter relies on a property of resistor capacitor (RC) circuits- the time constant.
 The time constant of an RC circuit is defined as the time it takes for the voltage across the capacitor to reach 63.2% of its voltage when fully charged: